 You can view the current BGP advertisements that you are sending to each OCA on the BGP Explorer page in the Partner Portal.
 You manage BGP route advertisements on your router.

-To resolve a BGP imbalance issue, ensure that all of the appliances in each manifest cluster are receiving identical BGP route advertisements.
+To resolve a BGP imbalance issue, ensure that all of the appliances in each site or manifest cluster are receiving identical BGP route advertisements.
 You can preference some appliances over others by using BGP MED (multi-exit discriminator) assignments.

 In some cases, you may need to ensure that all members of a cluster have IPv6 addresses and BGP sessions configured for IPv6.

 To enable efficient nightly fill: If you have separate clusters that are located in two different sites, ensure that the appliances within one cluster can hear the subnets for the appliances in the other cluster via the BGP connection that is established with your router.
 See the Fill patterns article for more details.

 To optimize route announcements across peering and embedded sites, use the Route Optimizer.